kief/infrastructure-as-code.com/_posts/2019-12-25-split-stacks.md

 ## Integrate loosely

 I suspect you're aware of microservices, given the buzz (not to say hype) in the industry.
-You can read what my colleague [James Lewis wrote](https://martinfowler.com/articles/microservices.html) on Martin' Fowler's website a few years ago, or our friend Sam Newman's [books on the subject](https://samnewman.io/books/).
+You can read what my colleague [James Lewis wrote](https://martinfowler.com/articles/microservices.html) on Martin' Fowler's website a few years ago, or read our friend Sam Newman's [books on the subject](https://samnewman.io/books/).

 The "small pieces, loosely joined" idea behind microservice architecture make a lot of sense for infrastructure, too.
 Just like with user-facing software, you should organize your projects so that they're not very tightly coupled.
 The point is that you can make a change to one project, and not worry too much about the others.
 If every time you change one project, you also have to change code in other projects, you're doing it wrong.